pauloddr/articles/fighting-game-in-javascript.md

 ## Story/Environment

-A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive, after a sudden and unexpected change in radiation levels from the sun almost killed them all.
+A year in the very far future, in a futuristic city where robots with human-like behavior live peacefully (almost) with the minority of humans that are still alive -- after a sudden and unexpected change in radiation levels from the sun almost killed them all.

 Each robot shares the memories of a deceased human in the form of a synthetic "brain" that is able to learn new things and make decisions, just like humans.
-Despite being their own "persons", robots usually have a "human trainer" that maintains and guides them.
+Despite being their own "persons", robots usually have a "human mentor" that maintains and guides them.
+Due to disparity between the population of robots and humans, many robots do not have human mentors, and many humans mentor more than one robot.

-In the game, the player him/herself takes the role of that human trainer, and the robots that populate the world are the fighters they create using the "Create a Character" feature.
+In the game, the player him/herself takes the role of that human mentor, and the robots that populate the world are the fighters they create using the "Create a Character" feature, plus the NPCs.

-Canon Characters usually have NPC human trainers as well.
+Canon Characters usually have NPC human mentors as well.

 ## Expected Game Modes